reframejs/reframe/readme.md

    <br/>
    All pages are rendered to HTML only when Reframe is building and are served statically.
    <br/>
-   These apps don't need a Node.js server and can be deployed to a static host such as GitHub Pages or Netlify.
+   Such app doen't need a Node.js server and can be deployed to a static host such as GitHub Pages or Netlify.
    <br/>
    Opt-in by setting `htmlStatic: true` to all your page configs.
  - **Hybrid apps**
    <br/>
-   Pages have different types.
+   Pages with different types.
    <br/>
    Some pages are DOM-static, some DOM-dynamic, some HTML-static, and some HTML-dynamic.
    <br/>